cloudfoundry/community/toc/rfc/rfc-draft-noble-os.md

 - After successful validation in the community publish 1.x GA stemcell version on [bosh.io](http://bosh.io)

 The end of planned support for Jammy Jellyfish (22.04) is 06.2027.
 That is why for Noble Numbat we can take some time to look into topics from the [wish list](https://github.com/cloudfoundry/bosh-linux-stemcell-builder/milestone/1).
 The RFC suggests targeting a beta stemcell available for the end of Q3 2024, which could be used by the App Runtime Deployment for validation.
+The FI WG will implement the same release validation for Noble like the one existing currently for Jammy.

 ### App Runtime Deployments WG

 Once initial confidence has been gained by validating the Noble Numbat stemcell against the BOSH director it is time to validate against cf-deployment.
-Just like with the BOSH director, an automation should be set up to run the CATS test suite against a Cloud Foundry environment which uses the beta 0.x version of the Noble Numbat stemcell provided by the FI WG.
+A simular validation like the one existing for Jammy stemcell should be set up for Noble which will use the beta 0.x version of the stemcell provided by the FI WG.
 GCP will be used as the initial validation environment but if required validation on AWS could be added.
 Issues discovered by this validation should be distributed to the related CF components.
 It is their responsibility to address them.
 If CF components want to have faster feedback on Noble Numbat issues they can add their own validation.
-When the cf-deployment is successful the FI WG will release the 1.x GA version of the Noble Numbat stemcell.
+When the cf-deployment validation of Noble is successful the FI WG will release the 1.x GA version of the Noble Numbat stemcell.
+The Noble Numbat validation in cf-deployment will be kept also after the 1.x GA release.